ArjunDasPujara/Dynamic-Record-Search-LWC/README.md

 # Dynamic Record Search LWC

-This repository contains Salesforce SFDX based project to search records of any object by simple configuration.
-Lightning Web Components is used to achieve visualization of data and images.
+Salesforce SFDX-based project to search records of any object by simple configuration.
+Lightning Web Components are used to achieve visualization of data and images.
+This is a single-point solution to search records on standard and custom objects.
+For different users, different objects and fields can be configured for search.
+Object level, field level, and record level security will always be enforced.

 # Glance